fish-shell/fish-shell/doc_src/language.rst

 Examples:

 - ``a*`` matches any files beginning with an 'a' in the current directory.

-- ``???`` matches any file in the current directory whose name is exactly three characters long.

 - ``**`` matches any files and directories in the current directory and all of its subdirectories.